ZarehD/AspNetStatic/Readme.md

 But wait, there's more!

-AspNetStatic can also be used in a mixed mode configuration where some of the pages in your site are static html files (that use the same _layout & page layers that define the look & feel of the rest of your site), while others remain dynamically generated per request.
+AspNetStatic can also be used in a mixed mode configuration where some of the pages in your site are static html files (generated with the same _layout & page layers that define the look & feel of the rest of your site), while others remain dynamically generated per request.
 See Partial Static Site under Senarios section below.

+### No Frameworks.
+No Engines.
+No Opinions!

+AspNetStatic is not a framework.
+It's not a CMS.
+There's no blog engine.
+It has no templating system.
+AspNetStatic does just one thing, and one thing only: create static HTML files for selected routes in your ASP.NET Core app.
+That means you can use whatever framework, component, or package (or architectural style) you want in your app.
+Want to use a blog engine like BlogEngine.NET?
+No problem.
+Want to use a CMS like Orchard or Umbraco?
+No problem.
+Want to create a product documentation site with some newfangled framework?
+No problem!
+AspNetStatic doesn't care; it will create static files no matter how the content was produced.

 <br/>